ArAfs-bit/SQL-Filters-for-Security-Queries/README.md

 ## Summary

 This project applies various SQL filtering techniques to login and employee data.
 By using the `AND`, `OR`, and `NOT` operators, as well as `LIKE` and wildcard characters, these queries provide targeted insights into login activities and departmental employee information, supporting enhanced security measures and efficient system management.

+## Note
+The SQL queries in this repository were executed in a lab environment provided by Google’s certification program, which used `MariaDB` as the default database user.
+This setup does not reflect the user's personal environment and was used solely for demonstration and educational purposes.